Audrey Hepburn Documentary Q&A

 Since 2013, Unicef UK’s annual Halloween Ball has raised nearly £5 million to support Unicef’s work.
 [October 2019]

 Eddie Izzard is Wunderbar

-Unicef UK Ambassador Eddie Izzard is currently fundraising for Unicef whilst performing his acclaimed comedy tour ‘Wunderbar’.
+Unicef UK Ambassador Eddie Izzard is currently fundraising for Unicef whilst performing her acclaimed comedy tour ‘Wunderbar’.
 Unicef fundraisers will be present at 10 key venues across the tour – including Birmingham, Glasgow and Manchester.
-Eddie will be doing a call out from the stage to encourage his fans to visit the Unicef stations and learn about our work.
+Eddie will be doing a call out from the stage to encourage her fans to visit the Unicef stations and learn about our work.
 On top of this, audiences will be able to read Eddie’s special message in the programme brochure, appealing for support for our work in Yemen – where Eddie was born.
 [September 2019]

 Jessie Ware marks 2 year Rohingya anniversary